MicrosoftDocs/ATADocs/ATPDocs/atp-compromised-credentials-alerts.md

 **Suggested remediation and steps for prevention**

-1. Reset the passwords of the guessed users and enable MFA.
+1. Reset the passwords of the guessed users and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the source computer.
     - Find the tool that performed the attack and remove it.
     - Look for users who were logged on around the same time as the activity occurred, as these users may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
-3. Reset the passwords of the source user and enable MFA.
+3. Reset the passwords of the source user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 4. Enforce [complex and long passwords](https://docs.microsoft.com/windows/device-security/security-policy-settings/password-policy) in the organization, it will provide the necessary first level of security against future brute-force attacks.

 ## Suspected Brute Force attack (LDAP) (external ID 2004)